 Around 40 target contacts were identified after reviewing around 250 profiles, with 10 individuals being longlisted and three shortlisted and interviewed.
 The three shortlisted candidates were stack ranked against each other and strengths contextualised versus the available market and known internal benchmarks.
 The successful candidate had seven interviews in total with Collingwood advising on what to expect at each stage while constructively balancing support with personalised advice.

 Collingwood then supported the candidate and HR through the offer process ensuring that there were no surprises.
 We then maintained contact with the appointee through his resignation process and into joining the business.
-Today, we expect to become a strategic partner to him as he builds his business with medium and long tern challenges in mind.
+As a result, we have recently been commissioned to deliver a new general manager search mandate in his growing division.